-- 2.1 Standard Items - 2.2 804-5184133, Padeye, Machinery Lifting - 2.3 MIL-STD-1689, Fabrication, Welding, and Inspection of Ships Structure - 2.4 ASME BTH-1-2017.
-Design of Below-the-Hook Lifting Devices - 2.5 S0600-AA-PRO-160, Underwater Ships Husbandry Manual
+- 2.1 804-5184133, Padeye, Machinery Lifting - 2.2 MIL-STD-1689, Fabrication, Welding, and Inspection of Ships Structure - 2.3 ASME BTH-1-2017.
+Design of Below-the-Hook Lifting Devices - 2.4 S0600-AA-PRO-160, Underwater Ships Husbandry Manual

-3.1 Design and fabricate each temporary padeye and rigging attachment in accordance with 2.2 through 2.4.
+3.1 Design and fabricate each temporary padeye and rigging attachment in accordance with 2.1 through 2.3.

-3.1.1 Except as specified in 3.1.1.1, each temporary padeye for weight handling on surface ship and non-nuclear loads must be designed in accordance with 2.2 and 2.4.
+3.1.1 Except as specified in 3.1.1.1, each temporary padeye for weight handling on surface ship and non-nuclear loads must be designed in accordance with 2.1 and 2.3.

-3.1.1.1 Configuration and safety factors for temporary padeyes used solely in the handling and attachment of cofferdams or other underwater fixtures must meet the requirements of 2.5.
+3.1.1.1 Configuration and safety factors for temporary padeyes used solely in the handling and attachment of cofferdams or other underwater fixtures must meet the requirements of 2.4.

-3.1.2 Submit one legible copy, in hard copy or approved transferrable media, of a report listing the design of each planned temporary padeye not in compliance with 2.2 and 2.4 SUPERVISOR approval 7 days prior to planned installation.
+3.1.2 Submit one legible copy, in hard copy or approved transferrable media, of a report listing the design of each planned temporary padeye not in compliance with 2.1 and 2.3 for SUPERVISOR approval 7 days prior to planned installation.
 Include material specification, dimensional drawing(s), weld joint design, intended use, and installation location.